“God or Idol?” Research exploration of AI idolization awareness in poster design

 Abstract

-Study aims to explore how poster design can be utilized as a medium for critical reflection on the relationship between humans and artificial intelligence (AI).
-Using Research Through Design approach, study developed and compared two poster concepts: collaborative human–AI poster and provocative AI-idolization poster.
-Began with poster creation which is conveying message regarding the position of AI and humans.
-Poster with knowledge tree theme was chosen to represent harmony between organic and technological elements.
-This poster depicts humans and AI sitting side by side under tree with circuit-shaped roots, symbolizing synergy and connectedness.
-However, despite aesthetic and communicative, this visual model has widely used, resulting in weak awareness effect, audiences accustomed to similar metaphors.
-As alternative, second approach taken, creating quirky poster that combines religious figure with robotic elements as AI modern idol.
-This provocative visual creates shock awareness, forcing audiences consider position of AI, whether read as colleague or excessively glorified.
-Using qualitative approach with descriptive methods, results confirm that AI goddess poster is more effective in raising critical awareness than tree poster.
-Through visual rhetoric and semiotic analysis, findings suggest that unconventional visual metaphors have greater potential to stimulate critical reflection regarding AI position in contemporary society.
+This study aims to explore how poster design can be utilized as a medium for critical reflection on the relationship between humans and artificial intelligence (AI).
+Using a research-through-design approach, the study developed and compared two poster concepts: a collaborative human–AI poster and a provocative AI-idolization poster.
+The design process began with the creation of a poster intended to convey a message about the respective positions of humans and AI.
+A knowledge-tree theme was selected to represent harmony between organic and technological elements.
+The poster depicts humans and AI sitting side by side beneath a tree with circuit-shaped roots, symbolizing synergy and connectedness.
+However, despite being aesthetically appealing and communicative, this visual model relies on a widely used metaphor, potentially resulting in a weak awareness effect because audiences are already accustomed to similar representations.
+As an alternative, a second approach was developed through a provocative poster that combines a religious figure with robotic elements to represent AI as a modern idol.
+This unconventional visual creates a sense of shock and prompts audiences to reconsider the position of AI, questioning whether it should be perceived as a collaborative partner or excessively glorified.
+Using a qualitative descriptive approach, the results indicate that the AI-goddess poster is more effective in stimulating critical awareness than the knowledge-tree poster.
+Through visual rhetoric and semiotic analysis, the findings suggest that unconventional visual metaphors have greater potential to stimulate critical reflection on the position of AI in contemporary society.

 Downloads